Easy DIY Kids Desk

 Connect Top Support

-I wanted to add a little more support to the desk top, so I connected cut a scrap piece of lumber to fit in between the aprons on the underside, and connected it with pocket holes.
+I wanted to add more support to the desktop, so I cut a scrap piece of lumber to fit in between the aprons on the underside and connected it with pocket holes.

 -